TrubadurOsman/PeerTrust/README.md

 # PeerTrust
-Data literacy project of Data Literacy course of the University of Tuebingen.
+ Meta Analysis of ICLR2017, Data literacy project at the University of Tuebingen.

 ## Files:
 * **classify_and_correlate.py**: Given paper jsons and abstract embeddings, creates clusters and conducts experiments.